Connection

 orderbookUpdate

 price and size are JSON numbers; coerce defensively to preserve decimal precision.
-For a one-shot snapshot, use GET /markets/{slug}/orderbook — the same shape.positions
+For a one-shot snapshot, use GET /markets/{slug}/orderbook, which returns the same shape.positions

 Position updates have different shapes depending on market type.